 Henry Ford once commented that "History is bunk."
-Of course, now Henry is part of that bunk, so maybe it's not as bunkish, although it could be more bunkish.
+Of course, now Henry is part of that bunk.
 Many have said that Henry's cars are bunk, especially as they have rusted away with the passing of time - at times, in all too short a time.
 Still, was Henry right?

 Many a school student has asked, "What's the point of studying history?"
 They have never asked me that.
-What they ask me is, "What's the point of studying the Bible?"
-I must say, my question is easier to answer than that of the history teacher.
-The history teacher usually comes up with the following line.
-"Since history repeats itself, by studying history we can avoid repeating the mistakes of the past."
+What they ask me is, "What's the point of studying the Bible?", but I'll leave that for another day.
+The history teacher usually comes up with the following line: "Since history repeats itself, by studying history we can avoid repeating the mistakes of the past."

 The sociologist Pamela McCorduck, had this to say on the issue.
 "There's no harm in looking at what our species has done in the past; indeed, it's very entertaining and often appalling; but we must stop pretending that we really learn anything from such examinations, or even that we can reform ourselves by such study.
 We reform ourselves in the present, not the past, adapting ourselves to present needs.
 Of course, we have a sense of history, but what overwhelms us at the moment are the differences, not the similarities.
 If the past has something to say to us, we seldom pay attention."